paul-butcher/contactsheet/README.rst

 Features
 --------

-Produces a contact sheet of images.
+Produces a contact sheet of images from a list of same-sized images.

-The output contact sheet image is roughly the same size as the first original image provided.
+The output contact sheet image is roughly the same size as the individual images.

 A contactsheet image made of a square number will be a square grid. e.g.  4 images is a 2x2 grid of thumbnails.